views-platform/.github/README.md

 ## Rationale: a Robust Machine Learning Pipeline for Early Warning Systems

 Conflict forecasting plays a vital role in early warning systems (EWS), where timely and accurate predictions can inform critical decisions in high-stakes scenarios.
 However, existing pipelines often fall short in operational reliability, scalability, and transparency, limiting their effectiveness for real-world applications.
 To address these challenges, a new benchmark in machine learning operations (MLOps) is proposed, focusing on the development of a robust, reliable, and ethical pipeline tailored for EWS.
-This initiative emphasizes combining cutting-edge MLOps practices with conflict forecasting requirements, ensuring the pipeline is not only technically sound but also adaptable to dynamic conditions and aligned with ethical standards.
-The primary goal is to create a transparent and scalable infrastructure that supports accurate predictions, rapid model updates, and seamless operations, thereby bridging the gap between research prototypes and fully operational systems.
+Our initiative emphasizes combining cutting-edge MLOps practices with conflict forecasting requirements, ensuring the pipeline is not only **technically sound** but also **adaptable** to dynamic conditions and aligned with **ethical standards**.
+The primary goal is to create a **transparent** and **scalable** infrastructure that supports accurate predictions, rapid model updates, and seamless operations, thereby bridging the gap between research prototypes and fully operational systems.
+Additionally, we rely on **Open Source** and **FAIR** (Findable, Accessible, Interoperable, and Reusable) principles to guide the design, promoting transparency, accessibility, and collaboration.

-## Key Features
+## Key Processes of the VIEWS Pipeline

-## Platform Structure and Contents

-### Pipeline Overview

-The VIEWS machine learning pipeline involves several key processes:
+Achieving the goals states in our rationale for building a robust ML pipeline involves several core iterative processes:

 - **Developing:** Creating and refining machine learning models.
 - **Experimentation:** Testing and validating various model configurations and approaches.